Allied invasion of Italy: Consolidation of the beachhead

 The Allies fought to expand their beachhead for three days while the Germans defended stubbornly to mask the build-up of their reinforcements for a counter-offensive.
 On 10 September, Clark visited the battlefield and judged that it was unlikely that X Corps would be able to push quickly east past Battipaglia to link with VI Corps.
 Since X Corps' main line of thrust was to be north towards Naples, he decided to move the VI Corps left hand boundary north of the Sele river and move the bulk of Major General Troy Middleton's U.S. 45th Division into the gap.
 In view of the enemy reinforcements approaching from the north he also ordered a battalion-sized mixed arms group to reinforce the Rangers the next day.
 Over the same period, German reinforcements filtered into the battlefield.
 Units, short of transport and subjected to other delays, arrived piecemeal and were formed into ad hoc battle groups for immediate action.
 By 13 September, all the immediately available reinforcements had arrived including additional elements from the 3rd Panzergrenadier Division which had been released by Generalfeldmarschall Kesselring from further north near Rome.
 By contrast, the Allied build-up was constrained by the limited transport available for the operation and the pre-determined schedule of the build-up based on how, during the planning phase, it had been anticipated the battle would develop.
 By 12 September, it had become clear that the Fifth Army had an acute shortage of infantry on the ground.
-On 12 September, General Sir Harold Alexander, the 15th Army Group commander, reported to General Sir Alan Brooke, the Chief of the Imperial General Staff (CIGS), in London: "I am not satisfied with the situation at Avalanche.
+That day, General Sir Harold Alexander, the 15th Army Group commander, reported to General Sir Alan Brooke, the Chief of the Imperial General Staff (CIGS), in London: "I am not satisfied with the situation at Avalanche.
 The build-up is slow and they are pinned down to a bridgehead that has not enough depth.
 Everything is being done to push follow-up units and material to them.
 I expect heavy German counter-attack to be imminent."

 By 12 September, X Corps had taken a defensive posture because every battalion was committed and there were no reserves available to form an attack.
 In the south, the 36th Division made some progress but towards midday a counterattack by elements of the 29th Panzergrenadier Division overran the 1st Battalion, 142nd Infantry Regiment.